HOMEResource CentreTip SheetsCategory Tip SheetsThe neuroscience of resilience

 Resilience is the ability to positively respond to adversity.
 It is having the mindset to bounce back, and have perspective on ways to try again and achieve goals.

 It is well researches that our experiences and environment have the potential to shape the neural pathways in the brain.
-Our brain has an amazing capacity to change and adapt.
-This is referred to as neuroplasticity.

 One of the most important needs of the developing brain is safety.